They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Less common side effects include nausea and changes in appetite, blurred vision, confusion, euphoria, depersonalization, and nightmares.
-Cases of liver toxicity have been described, but are very rare.
+Cases of liver toxicity have been described but are very rare.

 Not everyone, however, experiences problems with long-term use.
 In addition, there may be an altered perception of self, environment, and relationships.

-Compared with other sedative-hypnotics, hospital visits with benzodiazepines were 66% more likely to have a serious adverse health outcome.
+Compared with other sedative hypnotics, hospital visits with benzodiazepines were 66% more likely to have a serious adverse health outcome.

-Another opinion holds that cognitive deficits in chronic benzodiazepine users occur only for a short period after dosing, or that anxiety disorder is the cause of these deficits.
+Another opinion holds that cognitive deficits in chronic benzodiazepine users occur only for a short period after dosing or that anxiety disorder is the cause of these deficits.

 Although definitive studies are lacking, the first opinion was supported by a 2004 meta-analysis of 13 small studies.

-Some of the other deficiencies reported were decreased intelligence quotient (IQ), visual-motor coordination, information processing, verbal learning, and concentration.
+The other deficiencies reported were decreased intelligence quotient (IQ), visual-motor coordination, information processing, verbal learning, and concentration.

 The authors of the meta-analysis and a subsequent reviewer noted that the applicability of this meta-analysis is limited because the subjects were primarily recruited from withdrawal clinics.